OpenMDAO/POEMs/POEM_015/POEM_015.md

 The magnitude of these effects will depend on how many unconnected inputs you have, but we anticipate the overall impact to be relatively small.
 It is possible that some internal refactoring on the data-vectors may be able to mitigate the increased memory needs, but the additional data transfer will still be there.
 Before acceptance, some performance benchmarking will need to be performed to ensure performance remains high.
-* Because of the backwards incompatible change associated with `group.add_input`, we need to provide a smooth upgrade path for users.
+* Because of the backwards incompatible change associated with `group.set_input_defaults`, we need to provide a smooth upgrade path for users.
-So, as part of this implementation OpenMDAO would first release a version with `group.add_input` defined, but non-functional.
+So, as part of this implementation OpenMDAO would first release a version with `group.set_input_defaults` defined, but non-functional.
-Any unconnected-promoted inputs in the model would throw a deprecation warning, untill `group.add_input` was added for that group (or an IVC was manually connected to the promoted name).
+Any unconnected-promoted inputs in the model would throw a deprecation warning, untill `group.set_input_defaults` was added for that group (or an IVC was manually connected to the promoted name).
 Users could upgrade to that version first, clear all the deprecation warnings, then be sure that the model would function properly under the next release which would include the auto-ivc functionality.
 * The diagram and description of the variable naming paradigm in POEM_015 will be added to the docs.